Robert A. Johnson retired from the partnership in June 2018 after having been engaged primarily in commercial litigation for nearly 30 years.

-Mr. Johnson is a litigator in a wide range of legal matters, with particular depth in complex commercial and financial disputes.
-He has tried cases, and he appears frequently in court to argue motions and examine witnesses.
-With an M.B.A. as well as a J.D., Mr. Johnson is a well-rounded business advisor.
+Mr. Johnson practiced as a litigator in a wide range of legal matters, with particular depth in complex commercial and financial disputes.
+He tried cases and appeared frequently in court to argue motions and examine witnesses.
+With an M.B.A., as well as a J.D., Mr. Johnson has been known as a well-rounded business advisor.

-Recently, Mr. Johnson has been involved in counseling clients on issues of shareholder activism, both activist and defense.
-Other business litigations have included breach of contract, tortious interference with contract, corporate veil-piercing, and director & officer litigation.
+Mr. Johnson also has been involved in counseling clients on issues of shareholder activism, both activist and defense.
+Other business litigations have included breach of contract, tortious interference with contract, corporate veil-piercing, and director and officer litigation.
 His experience also includes product liability litigation and insurance coverage disputes.

 Mr. Johnson’s representations include:

 - advising the official committees of unsecured creditors of Washington Mutual, Inc. and Nortel Networks, Inc., described above

 - analysis and counseling regarding brokerage issues in connection with the Lehman Bros. bankruptcy and SIPA proceedings

 - investigating facts and negotiating with the Madoff SIPA Trustee regarding fraudulent conveyance issues

 - litigating against the Enron bankruptcy estate regarding termination and netting of energy trading contracts

 - prosecuting and defending fraudulent conveyance actions in bankruptcies